guilmour-asc/ozon-icon-theme/README.md

 # Ozon
 This is the default icon theme for OzonOS.
 It also contains several variants with different coloured folders.
 It's licensed under the GNU GPLv3.

+## This Fork...
+Iforked this icon them, in order to augment (add more app and actions/statuses icons) the theme, while explicitly preserving the rights and merit of the original creators.

 ## Installing
-Ubuntu users can install using our [PPA](https://launchpad.net/~ozonos/+archive/ubuntu/ppa).
-Otherwise, [download the source](https://github.com/ozonos/ozon-icon-theme/archive/master.zip), extract it, and copy the "Ozon" folder to one of the following icon theme locations:
+Clone/download this repo, extract it, and copy the "Ozon" folder to one of the following icon theme locations:

 * **Global** (all users)
   * `/usr/share/icons/`